 Eating foods that your sensitive to can also make losing weight hard.
 When foods are consumed that we are intolerant too it creates inflammation in the gut.
 This can interfere with appetite signals triggering craving and compulsive eating.
 Inflammation can also cause water retention and worsen insulin resistance.

 Lots of new research has linked imbalances in friendly bacteria in the gut with changes in body weight.
-In animals it’s possible to transfer obesity from one animal to another simply by transferring their gut flora.
-Far from just hitching a ride, the bacteria that live in our intestines affects all sorts of aspects of our biochemistry.
+In animals, it’s possible to transfer obesity from one animal to another simply by transferring their gut flora.
+Far from just hitching a ride, the bacteria that live in our intestines affect all sorts of aspects of our biochemistry.
 Everything from metabolism and fat storage through to appetite can be influenced by our microflora

 Liver health and detoxification are also important.
 The liver is responsible for getting rid of toxins, balancing hormones and assisting with fat burning, along with many other jobs.
 If it’s overburdened this will have an impact on metabolism and our ability to lose weight.

 In functional medicine, we look at the whole person.
 Taking a thorough case history, and where indicated doing functional tests, can help to identify which of the many imbalances are contributing to your weight.
 This allows us to develop a personalised and targeted approach that will work for you.